Build an Operational Dashboard in 90 Minutes: Daily Business Pulse for $60K–$100K Operators

 Annual cost: $180K–$240K

-Five metrics work because they isolate constraint signals.
-Comprehensive tracking = 50 variables changing, can’t identify the root cause.
+Five metrics work because they isolate constraint signals so you can see what’s actually breaking this week.
+Comprehensive tracking means 50 variables changing with no clear root cause.

 5-metric dashboards control variables: